Public housing in France: History

-The government launched a huge construction plan, including the creation of new towns ("villes nouvelles") and new suburbs with HLM (Habitation à Loyer Modéré, "low-rent housing").
+The government launched a huge construction plan, including the creation of new towns ("villes nouvelles") and new suburbs with HLM (Habitation à Loyer Modéré, "low-rent housing") in 1949.
 The state had the money and the legal means to acquire the land and could provide some advantages to the companies that built the huge housing complexes of hundreds of apartments.
-Quality was also effectively regulated, resulting in decent or even top-quality housing for the 1950s and 1960s.
+Quality was also effectively regulated, resulting in decent or even top-quality housing, relative to the standards of the 1950s and 1960s.

 HLM construction was also a major source of political financing, and building companies were sometimes made to pay back the political party of the mayor who launched an HLM program.
 That resulted in corruption scandals in the Paris region and elsewhere.

+In 1983, the National Housing Council (Conseil National de l'Habitat) was established as an official advisory body to the French government for consultation on housing assistance, social diversity, and home ownership.

-In 1998, a law required every town in France to have at least 20% HLM.
+In 2000, the Law on Urban Solidarity and Renewal (Loi Solidarite et Renouvellement Urbain) required every town in France to have at least 20% HLM.

+In 2013, the Duflot I law increased the HLM requirement to 25% by 2025.

+According to a study by the Banque des Territoires in 2025, building new or renovated social housing seems impossible given the budgetary equation in France.

+Sometimes the heat problems, especially in 1950s social housing, pose problems of convenience.